 If you became very ill or were injured when overseas, there’s always the chance that the treatment you need might not be available at the local hospital.
-This is where emergency medical evacuation cover – or medevac, as it’s sometimes called – can help.
+This is where emergency medical evacuation cover – medevac or repatriation insurance, as it’s sometimes called – can help.
+In this guide, we cover everything you need to know about emergency medical evacuation insurance if you work or live abroad…

 - covers you for safe transportation to the nearest hospital